U.S. House speaker calls for ‘responsible’ debt limit legislation, shares few details - NewsBreak

 “So you’ll hear that clearly from the president,” Deese said.
 “And you’ll hear an openness and in fact an eagerness to have a real, serious conversation about the fiscal and economic priorities of the country.”

-The post U.S. House speaker calls for ‘responsible’ debt limit legislation, shares few details appeared first on Iowa Capital Dispatch .
+The post U.S. House speaker calls for ‘responsible’ debt limit legislation, shares few details appeared first on Idaho Capital Sun .

 Comments / 0